 What Else Do You Need to Become an Instructional Designer?

-Once you’ve got the necessary knowledge of instructional design and understand how to create impactful learning experiences by completing a certificate program or course, you might want to look for your first ID project.
+Once you’ve got the necessary knowledge of instructional design and understand how to create impactful distance learning experiences by completing a certificate program or course, you might want to look for your first instructional design project.
 But of course, you have to be fully prepared for this important step.

 Here are a few useful resources that will help you delve deeper into the world of instructional design: